Friday, August 16, 2024

 One of the most anticipated shows on my list was one that I would highly recommend to those who haven't seen it.
 The Amazon Prime series takes place in 2033, and humans can "upload" themselves into a virtual afterlife of their choice, where they can communicate with their loved ones whenever they want.

-While the concept is interesting, it's mostly the romantic comedy-drama that plays to the two main characters (played by Robbie Amell (Arrow) and Andy Allo (Chicago Fire) that has drawn me in.
+While the concept is interesting, it's mostly the romantic comedy-drama that plays to the two main characters (played by Robbie Amell (Arrow) and Andy Allo (Chicago Fire)) that has drawn me in.
 You can see these two build up to being close friends and quickly realize that they are meant to be together, and that's what it does for the first three seasons.
-It also asks the human side of the question of whether only wealthy people should have access to this kind of technology.
+It also raises the human side of whether only wealthy people should have access to this kind of technology.

 I'm excited to see the final season, its worth, and how it will end.
 Overall, I give this series 9/10.